 These Rare Bird Engravings took an amazing 59 years to publish!

 These magnificent antique bird engravings are the work of Cornelius Nozeman, Christian Sepp and Martinus Houttyn.
-Commonly referred to as “Nozeman bird prints.”
+Commonly referred to as “Nozeman Birds.”
 These authentic antique prints were published from 1779-1820.
 It took an amazing 59 years to complete this laborious work on Birds of the Netherlands.
-During that period, the Dutch colonized areas all over the world.
-These magnificent antiques are hand colored copper plate engravings.
-They were printed onto hand made, hand laid rag paper.
-Nederlandsche Vogelen meaning the Birds of the Netherlands.
-Each old print measures 15×21.5″ Oustanding, near perfect condition.
+During that period, the Dutch colonized areas all over the world, so birds seen in those areas were included as well.
+These magnificent antiques are hand colored copper plate engravings which were printed onto hand made, hand laid rag paper and furthermore illuminated after printing.
+Nederlandsche Vogelen translates to the Birds of the Netherlands.

 18th century craftsmen published Nederlandsche Vogelen.